tonysyu/tonysyu.pelican/content/posts/source-control-for-scientists-and-soloists.rst

 (although you might consider a "version" a collection of commits), whereas "commit", the verb, is a way of saving a "version".

+*After* you get into the habit of committing your changes using ``git commit --all``, you'll want to evolve towards explicitly calling ``git add`` to specify which files you want to add to a specific commit.
+This helps you group your changes better and helps you write a better, more *descriptive* commit message.

 ``git add``: Organize your save ...............................